stachyris/PSMC_Tutorial-BirdLab/docs/source/01_Data_Pre-Processing.rst

 .. note::

- 1) The direct FTP server are no longer active - for the ease of it, I have uploaded to GDrive and you people can download from there.
+  1. The direct FTP server are no longer active - for the ease of it, I have uploaded to GDrive and you people can download from there
- 2) These files are slightly larger - try and see if you can have a space about 100GB for the entire excercise.
+  2. These files are slightly larger - try and see if you can have a free space of about 100GB for the entire excercise

 B) Check the QC of your RAW file
 -----------------------------